 Wrapping Up

-Yes, the tools you’ve been using for decades have gotten the job done up to now, but software that just gets the job done is nothing more than the bare minimum.
+Certainly, the tools you’ve been using for decades have gotten the job done up to now – but software that just gets the job done is nothing more than the bare minimum.
 Great software can help your agency go beyond what you thought was possible.

-Great software can help you operate more efficiently, it can help you free up your team to work on revenue-generating opportunities, it’s easy to use, and it can help you generate more premium and in turn, more revenue for your business.
+The right solution can help you operate more efficiently, free up your team to work on revenue-generating opportunities, provide ease of use, and help you generate more premium – and, in turn, more revenue for your agency.

 The right agency software tools can:

-- Simplify the process of quoting and submission placement
+• Simplify the process of quoting and submission placements

 As a next step, we recommend choosing one or two tools from this list as a starting point.
 Sign up for a free trial, request a demo, or just do some digging on what’s possible within the tools and how it could help your business.